6th Grade Q&A

 - Which middle schools will offer Dual Language?

 - Will other language learning be available?

-- Will 6th grade sports be added in middle school?
+- Which 6th grade sports will be offered in middle school?

 - What after-school activities will be available to 6th-grade students?

-Sixth grade students will have an advisory class, just like other middle school students, which is small, together all year, used for team building, social and emotional learning and anti-bullying education.
+- Advisory is small, together all year and used for team building, social and emotional learning and anti-bullying education.